hastest/juliannma.com/pages/seas.md

 SEAS: Sustainable Environment through the Arts & Sciences
 ===========================================================

-Recognizing climate change and environmental sustainability as rapidly growing global concerns still largely unaddressed and poorly understood by many, Juliann began her search for new languages to spark conversation between collaborators to tackle bringing about awareness and reform; thus, SEAS was born.
+Climate change and environmental sustainability are immense and immediate global concerns still poorly understood.
+Recognizing the problem as one largely of communication and driven to bring these issues to public attention, Juliann began searching for creative new languages to spark reform in how we understand and treat our planet.
+Thus, SEAS was born.

-A melting pot of eclectic talents, SEAS unites artists and environmental research experts in creating visceral, unique performing arts experiences which translates scientific data into immediate and emotionally more tangible experiences to awaken audiences to the impact we humans have on nature.
+A melting pot of eclectic talents, SEAS unites artists and environmental experts in creating unique performing arts experiences translating scientific research and data into immediate, visceral experiences, awakening audiences to the impact we have on nature.

-SEAS seeks to challenge and diversify traditional roles, settings, and audiences of classical music, contemporary dance, and scientific research publications, providing an innovative platform for professionals and audiences to interact, develop appreciation for, share ideas, and co-create across fields so often segregated from one another and which may benefit each other in ways as yet undiscovered.
+SEAS seeks to challenge and diversify traditional audiences, roles, and settings of classical music, contemporary dance, and scientific research, serving as an innovative platform for professionals and audiences to interact and share ideas across often-segregated fields that would benefit through collaboration.

 ## Rise, Awaken